talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     @* Initialize TalkJS *@
     @* Minified snippet to load TalkJS without delaying your page *@
-    @* This code needs to be below the Talk.Wrapper Code above for it work appropriately *@
     <script>
         (function (t, a, l, k, j, s) {
             s = a.createElement('script'); s.async = 1; s.src = 'https://cdn.talkjs.com/talk.js'; a.head.appendChild(s)